ivaquero/oxidizer/README.md

 Of course, you are allowed to write your own plugins, see [Writing A Plugin](https://github.com/ivaquero/oxidizer/blob/master/docs/plugins.md) for details.

-The plugins are hosted in [OxPlugins](https://github.com/ivaquero/oxplugins) [OxPlugins-PowerShell](https://github.com/ivaquero/oxpluginsw) has stopped maintenance.
+The plugins are hosted in [oxplugins](https://github.com/ivaquero/oxplugins) as well as [oxplugins-powershell](https://github.com/ivaquero/oxplugins-pwsh).

 | Plugin Abbr. |       Category       |            Support             | Must? |
 | :----------: | :------------------: | :----------------------------: | :---: |